Assessment Accessibility for Ohio’s Students

 • Alternate Ohio English Language Proficiency Assessment (Alt-OELPA)

-If a student with a disability or an English learner requires an accommodation not listed in the assessment's corresponding accessibility manual linked in the above sections of this webpage, the District Test Coordinator may submit the Unique Accommodation Request Form to the Department to request approval for use of the accommodation during state testing.
+If a student with a disability or an English learner needs an accommodation not included in the relevant accessibility manual, the District Test Coordinator may submit the Unique Accommodation Request Form to the Department for approval of its use during state testing.

-To request approval for a unique accommodation, the District Test Coordinator should complete and submit the Unique Accommodation Request Form at least four weeks prior to testing.
-Within 10 days of submitting this form, the District Test Coordinator and any additional staff listed in the form will receive a response from an email indicating whether the request has been approved or denied.
-District Test Coordinators may want to collaborate with colleagues using this PDF version of the Unique Accommodation Request Form before submitting the actual form linked below.
+District Test Coordinators should submit the Unique Accommodation Request Form at least four weeks prior to the test window.
+Within 10 days of submission, the District Test Coordinator and individuals listed on the form will receive an email indicating whether the Department has approved or denied the request.
+Teams may use this PDF version of the Unique Accommodation Request Form to collaborate and prepare the request for submission.